gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 By default, this configuration will allow you to automatically create pages with `.mdx` files in `src/pages`.

 If you have MDX files in another location than `src/pages` you'll need to add another instance of `gatsby-source-filesystem` and configure the `path` to point at this folder.
-This is for example necessary when you have MDX files that you want to import into React components or for files you want to query via GraphQL.
+This is necessary for MDX files that you want to import into React components or for files you want to query via GraphQL.

 **Please Note:**